microsoft/staticstaging/docs/index.md

 ## WebGL and GLSL Intrinsics

-SHFL gives you access to parts of the [WebGL API][webgl] for host-side code and [GLSL built-ins][glsl builtin] in shader code.
+SHFL gives you access to parts of the [WebGL API][webgl] for host-side code and [GLSL built-ins][glsl ref] in shader code.
 It also provides several handy higher-level operations from libraries that extend the WebGL basics.
 All of these are exposed using [`extern`s][#basics] in a standard preamble.
 You can see the definitive list in the source code for this preamble. **TK: Link forthcoming.** Here are a few important intrinsics you'll need:

 * `teapot`, `bunny`, and `snowden`: `Mesh`.
 Sample object assets.
 * `mesh_positions`: `Mesh -> Float3 Array`.
 Get the vertex positions from a mesh.
 Under the hood, a `Float3 Array` is implemented as a WebGL buffer.